Slackow/SlackowWall/Info/guide.md

 TL-DR at the end for more experienced users.

+## FOR 1.16.1 \< IMPORTANT \>

+It's recommended that you use [SeedQueue](https://github.com/KingContaria/seedqueue) instead, which means you can skip most of the setup here, as your wall would be contained within a single instance and you would need no OBS script.
+SlackowWall would still be useful for you to resize your window and otherwise manage your instances via the Utility Mode (similar to Jingle on Windows)

 ## Required Software

 - SlackowWall requires you use [PrismLauncher](https://prismlauncher.org) (highly recommended) or [MultiMC](https://multimc.org) for it to detect your instances.
 - Also make sure your [OBS](https://obsproject.com/) version is 30.1.2 or higher, and the arm version if you are on an M series mac.

 ## Setting up Instances

 Before getting started with Installing SlackowWall, you should make your instances in PrismLauncher.

 ### Setup Instance 1